 You keep hearing good things about Racket.
-You get the impression that if you want to get into Lisp—andespecially if you want to get into making domain-specific languages and language-oriented programming—then Racket is a great choice.
+You get the impression that if you want to get into Lisp—and especially if you want to get into making domain-specific languages and language-oriented programming—then Racket is a great choice.

-But you just don’t have time to pick up a new language.
 You’re a busy programmer.
 Racket looks cool, but where’s the structure for learning it?
 You’ve got better things to do than to try to reverse-engineer your own handcrafted course from the official docs or aimlessly scrounge around for the good bits among countless documentation pages, blog posts, StackOverflow questions, Quora answers, you name it.
 And you don’t need a college course on introductory computer science where Racket just happens to be the language used to illustrate the ideas.
 You’re a working programmer, for crying out loud!
 You already learned that stuff and practice it every day.